 Our next, and one of the most interesting stops on our Easy Rider Vietnam tour, was a silk factory.

-Next was a Hindu temple complete with a gigantic laughing Buddha (which confused me somewhat), before going to one of the major Dalat attractions – Elephant Waterfall.
+Next was a Hindu temple complete with a gigantic laughing Buddha, before one of the major Dalat attractions – Elephant Waterfall.

 However, if I thought that a pig’s tongue was as wild as it would get for me that day, I was sorely mistaken!